-When you file for Chapter 7 bankruptcy, one of the biggest questions is whether or not you will be able to keep your property.
+When you file for Chapter 7 bankruptcy, one of the biggest questions is whether you'll be able to keep your property.

-That depends on which property exemptions you can use on your bankruptcy forms.
-They are called exemptions because they “exempt” -- or “excuse” -- certain property from being taken.
+That depends on which property exemptions you can claim.
+These laws are called exemptions because they “exempt” — or “excuse” — certain property from being taken.
 In most cases, exemptions protect most day-to-day items that you own, unless you have expensive property like a house or a car.

 Certain exemptions protect entire categories of property like retirements accounts, regardless of value.
 Other exemptions only protect specific property like a vehicle up to a certain value.